darkforestry/zero-seeker/README.md

 ```

 Replace your_entropy_seed with a string that will be used as a seed for generating the private key, and number_of_zero_bytes with the desired number of zero bytes in the contract address.
 Use the -l flag to specify if you want to count leading zero bytes (flag) or total zero bytes (no flag).

-## Security Considerations
-- Do not run this on an untrusted machine
-- Never share your entropy seed or private key
-- Make sure your entropy seed is irreproducible (the longer the better)

 ## Todo